By Dark Sleuth

 The victim's intact skull was recovered, helping authorities generate facial reconstructions and chart her dental records.
 "Fly Creek" Jane Doe had "regularly visited the dentist and her mouth had some unique characteristics."
-This is suggestive of someone who had access to proper dental care while alive.

 "Fly Creek" Jane Doe had another unique and noticeable characteristic: "enlarged" or "well developed" neck muscles.
 According to The Doe Network case profile, this indicative that she may have been "an athlete or laborer."

 Sadly, because her remains were only partially recovered, authorities could not determine her height, weight or other identifying characteristics such as hair color and eye color.

 Her race has been described as "biracial," with The Doe Network elaborating that she, "was white, with possibly Asian or Native traits."

 She was between 13-18 years old.
 A 2014 article from The Columbian lists her manner of death as a "gunshot wound to the back of the head."
 She may have died between November 1978 and April 1979.

 It has been nearly 37 years since Jane Doe was found.
 Time to give her back her name.

 If you have any information that can help identify "Fly Creek" Jane Doe or solve her murder, please contact:

 Clark County Sheriff's Office Cold Case Tip Line: